-- > prevention and management of workrelated ill health, occupational diseases and injuries and the protection of health of people at work; - > the relief of those in need due to illhealth, disease, injury, or disability by supporting them to keep in work or assist them to get into work; - > advancing education, including the promotion and stimulation of research in the field of occupational health and medicine and related environmental issues, by the publication of such research and the provision of guidance and advice on occupational health and medicine and environmental health issues, including by forming for the above purposes a group of medical practitioners, nurses and allied health professionals interested in the practice of occupational health and medicine in any of its branches.
+- prevention and management of work-related ill health, occupational diseases and injuries and the protection of health of people at work; - the relief of those in need due to ill health, disease, injury, or disability by supporting them to keep in work or assist them to get into work; - advancing education, including the promotion and stimulation of research in the field of occupational health and medicine and related environmental issues, by the publication of such research and the provision of guidance and advice on occupational health and medicine and environmental health issues, including by forming for the above purposes a group of medical practitioners, nurses and allied health professionals interested in the practice of occupational health and medicine in any of its branches.

 A new strategy for 2024-26 was signed off by the Board in 2023.
 The majority of the SOM's funds are raised through membership subscriptions.

-Results for the year show net expenditure of £23,880.
-Funds of the Group as of 31 December 2023 amounted to £953,498.
+Results for the year show a net surplus of £60,288 (before investment gains).
+Funds for the Group as of 31 December amounted to £1,084,531.